 Please refer to the terms and conditions outlined on the FREEmetalTAKE website for more information.

 Mr Scrap Recycling will collect unwanted metal items from households in Somerset, Middlesex and Hunterdon counties.
-They will collect items from ground level for FREE but there is a small fee for collections from other locations (basement, 2nd floor etc).
+They will collect items from ground level for $20.

 All metal items accepted. e.g. Appliances, electrical cables, pots and pans, metal fencing, childrens swings, bicycles, car batteries...